creativethumbs/Girl-In-The-Machine/README.md

 # Girl-In-The-Machine
-Code for Senior Show Project
+Code and resources for Senior Show Project